PennockProjects/JAMStart/content/index.md

 topic: General
 ---

-The JAMStart project designed by [Pennock Projects](https://pennockprojects.com) to be a simple, easy-to-use and inexpensive template for static content web sites.
+The JAMStart project designed by [Pennock Projects](https://pennockprojects.com){target=_blank} to be a simple, easy-to-use and free template for static content web sites hosted on inexpensive hosting platforms like AWS S3, Cloudflare Pages, GitHub Pages, and Netlify.
+It is built using Nuxt.js, a popular Vue.js framework, and uses Markdown files for content creation.
+The project is designed to be easily customizable and extendable, allowing users to create their own unique static web sites with minimal effort.

-- For guides on how to use JAMStart, please visit [JAMStart Project Documentation](https://pennockprojects.com/projects/jamstart).
+- For guides on how to use JAMStart, please visit [JAMStart Project Documentation](https://pennockprojects.com/projects/jamstart){target=_blank}
-- To see this current JAMStart site in action, please visit the [JAMStart Demo Site](https://jamstart.pennockprojects.com).
+- To see this current JAMStart site in action, please visit the [JAMStart Demo Site](http://jamstart.pennockprojects.com){target=_blank}
-- To examine the single source text file for this page, see: [JAMStart Home Page Markdown](https://github.com/PennockProjects/JAMStart/blob/main/content/index.md).
+- To examine the single source text file for this page, see: [JAMStart Home Page Markdown](https://github.com/PennockProjects/JAMStart/blob/main/content/index.md){target=_blank}

 ### Home Page Markdown Example Content